 UK Data Service has web pages to aid researchers looking specifically for data on particular themes:

-Ageing is the accumulation of changes in a person over time, whether physical, psychological, or social.
-In humans, ageing causes an increase in some aspects and a decline in others.
-It is an important part of society reflecting not only the changes that occur biologically, but also cultural and societal customs.
-In particular, given the rise of life expectancy among people, there has been increasing focus on the social issues related to ageing such as longer working hours, pensions, issues related to heath and quality of life.
+Ageing is the accumulation of a wide range of changes experienced by a person over time, including physical, psychological, and social factors.
+In particular, given the rise in life expectancy, there has been increasing focus on the social factors of ageing e.g. longer working hours, pensions, issues related to heath and quality of life.
 Equally, social inequalities caused by increasing longevity also raise a complex set of challenges for policy makers.
 The UK Data Service holds a variety of data collections related to ageing, from key government and longitudinal surveys to international indicators and qualitative historical interviews.

 Employment is a fundamental feature of social life.
 At the macro level, labour costs, employment rates and industrial and occupational patterns have considerable impact on the character and prosperity of nations.
 At the micro level, individual workers sell labour in markets according to their personal capital and circumstances.
 In turn, their relationship to the labour market affects their movements, time use, resources available to them, and their well-being.
 The UK Data Service holds a full range of employment and labour market data from key government and longitudinal surveys to international indicators and qualitative historical interviews.